silicons/Citadel-Station-13-RP/code/game/content/README.md

 ## Notes

 - Factions don't necessarily need to be a single faction.
 E.g. 'pirates' is a generic faction, but they certainly aren't just all a big allied corporation.
-- Things in here can be as small as an item, to a whole world system like the Clockwork Cult.
 - If something is in a faction it **does not mean** it's faction-exclusive.
 It just specifies that it either